colindaly/docker-drupal/README.md

 ## Install Drupal
 Open `localhost:80` in browser.
 You need to specify database host as *'mysql'* instead of *'localhost'*.
 That’s the name of the binding we’ve created before.

+## Bash into container

+`docker exec -t -i <container_name> /bin/bash`

+Your working Drupal site should be in /var/www/html